RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/masquerade.md

 fc34-podnet   68s   Running   10.129.2.210   ocp4-worker2.aio.example.com   True
 ~~~

-We can see the Virtual Machine Instance is created on the pod network, note the IP address in the 10.12x range:
+We can see the Virtual Machine Instance is created on the *pod network*, note the IP address in the **10.12x** range.
 If you recall, all VMs are managed by pods, and the pod manages the networking.
 So we should see the same IP address on the pod associated with the VM:

 ```execute
 oc get pods -o wide
 ```

+Which clearly shows that the IP address the VM has matches the IP of the virt-launcher pod, noting that your IP addresses may be different to the example, but should match:

 ~~~bash
 NAME                              READY   STATUS    RESTARTS   AGE     IP             NODE                           NOMINATED NODE   READINESS GATES